svenkang/aboutme/docs/problem-solving.md

 Contrary to what most people think, problem solving is indeed a skill that you need to cultivate over many years.
 Utilizing some key principles and guidlines can be a great starting point to become a better problem solver.
 In this article I would like to discuss the high level problem solving approach and mindset especially when it comes to algorithms and computational thinking.
-This is primarily applied in solving algorithm problems but can be used in other contexts as well.
+This is primarily applied to solving algorithmic problems but can be used in other contexts as well.

 ### Understand the problem